 Type 2 Diabetes

-It typically doesn’t have any symptoms and usually goes away after the baby's birth.
+For many women, it may resolve after the baby's birth.
 Gestational diabetes increases the risk of developing type 2 diabetes later in life, both for the pregnant parent and the baby.

 Prediabetes affects approximately 96 million American adults.
 Someone is considered prediabetic if their blood sugar levels are higher than normal but not high enough to be considered type 2 diabetes.

 How to Tell if a Loved One is At Risk